rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/README.md

 To understand how to access the DFT or experimental results data and the corresponding code to generate the results please go to the corresponding folder.

+The codes implementation make the split of datasets into the pool data to be used for dataset construction and hold out test set.
+If the reader is interested to visualize directly the samples used in training and test sets for each dataset, the dataset splits can be found in the [Zenodo splits ](https://zenodo.org/records/20391144?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZlNDVhMDQ5LTZkMmEtNGY1OS1iYTE1LWVjMjJmMzI2OWJmMSIsImRhdGEiOnt9LCJyYW5kb20iOiIyM2IyMWZkOTk2NDc2NjdhMDJkZGJiZGZiYTdhOGE1ZCJ9.j4Sh_dmnF7G6sCTLOlNeSrlHISUmv5RZYxymt1WBVVIXFo7nADyPDWqzu2akCbs6X6KyXjTP_cQlnr-MkS9ilw)

  ---

 ## Repository structure